-Combine all of this with festive eating that starts before Thanksgiving and continues past New Year’s as well as winter cravings for comfort foods and you can see why many people experience the fall and winter weight gain blues.
-The good news is that the cooler weather need not add inches to your waistline.
+Combine this with festive eating that starts before Thanksgiving and continues past New Year’s alongside winter cravings for comfort foods and you can see why many people experience the fall and winter weight gain blues.

 Exploring fall and winter food cravings